TrapStoner/DarkAF/README.md

 # DarkAF
 > [!IMPORTANT]
-> Change Discord's theme to dark in appearance settings if you are using *light mode* for this theme to work!
+> Change Discord's theme to *Dark* in Appearance settings if you are using *Light mode*!

  **[Download](DarkAF.theme.css)**
  - Place it in `%appdata%/BetterDiscord/Themes`